Od3tt3/hello-world/README.md

 # hello-world
 learning how to use github
-I added this to differntiate from the master branch. :)
+I added this to differentiate from the master branch. :)